Three men were charged yesterday with first-degree murder in the slaying of an Iraq war veteran early Sunday near a Northwest Washington nightclub.

 Police said officers found a .45-caliber handgun inside the car.
 The weapon was forensically linked to shell casings recovered at the crime scene, police said.

-Calling the shooting "another example of stupid, senseless violence," Police Chief Charles H. Ramsey said detectives would forward their investigative findings to the city's alcohol board.
+Calling the shooting "another example of stupid, senseless violence," Police Chief Charles H. Ramsey said detectives would forward their findings to the alcohol board.

-Ramsey said he didn't temporarily shutter Kili's Kafe -- an action he can take under D.C. law -- because there was no threat of retaliation.
-He also said police did not know whether the violence was linked to anything that occurred inside the club, in the 2000 block of Eighth Street NW.
+Ramsey said he didn't close Kili's Kafe -- an action he can take under D.C. law -- because there was no threat of retaliation.
+He also said police did not know whether the violence was linked to anything that occurred inside the club, in the 2000 block of Eighth Street.

 Relatives said they had seen Mason-Black a few hours before he was slain, at a family cookout in Maryland.
 A photo taken that night shows a smiling Mason-Black leaning against his mother.

 "He was not just a good boy," his mother said.
 "When you are talking about a child that made it to 24, has never been in any trouble, was a member of the military police. . . .
 Iraqi veteran.
-He was doing everything we taught him to do.
 He was making us proud."

 Staff writer Nia-Malika Henderson and staff researcher Bobbye Pratt contributed to this report.